Skip to main content

 Handwriting is a complex skill that requires a child to use their visual and motor abilities as well as their attention, memory, cognitive (thinking) and language skills.

-Children are expected to first explore making marks through scribbling, colouring, drawing and creating shapes.
-Next, they learn to recognise and write letters and numbers, before moving to writing words, sentences and paragraphs.
-As they move through school they are expected to write larger amounts and write at speed.
+Children first explore making marks through scribbling, colouring, drawing and creating shapes.
+Next, they learn to recognise and write letters and numbers, then write words, sentences and paragraphs.
+As they move through school they are expected to write more and write fast.

-Other conditions such as a Learning Disability, specific learning difficulties like Dyslexia, Autism (ASD) and Attention Deficit Hyperactivity Disorder (ADHD), can also impact on the handwriting process for children.
+Other conditions such as a learning disability, autism (ASD) and attention deficit hyperactivity disorder (ADHD) or specific learning difficulties like dyslexia can also impact on the handwriting process for children.

 Resources to support you